-What happen when the sun rises and especially in summer time when the inside is really hot and you wish there is shade?
+What will happen when the sun rises and especially in summer time when the inside is really hot and you wish there is shade?
 Take a look at the following image showing how bubbles can give you just that.
-In addition, geo-air or geo-liquid supplemental thermal heating/cooling can also be easily incorporated into the picture as shown here:
+In addition, geo-liquid supplemental thermal heating/cooling can also be easily incorporated into the picture as shown here:

 Watch how the thin soap liquid film flows nicely in action:

 The following shows the change of four temperatures recorded when bubbles were first introduced to the cavity, indicating the liqiud soap bubbles quickly “chill” the temperatures inside both the cavity and the greenhouse:

 This second one shows the temperature changes within a full day and night, when the operation was under full control without idling in the first place: